MagnusThor/demolishedPlayer/readme.md

 ## Abstract

-At a total weight excluding your custom vertex, and fragment shader code demploshedPlayer has a minified weight of less than 500 bytes .
+At a total weight excluding your custom vertex, and fragment shader code demolishedPlayer has a minified weight of less than 500 bytes .
 You are able to attach your own shader as well as provide 1-n textures and provide audio in any format you prefer.
 In this case it will of coz exceed that size :-)